SteveJM/Bash-Intro/Course.md

 # Part 5 - Networking

-It is very likely that you will use you Raspberry Pi in a network and may need to diagnose network problems.
-The following commands will assist with that.
+It is very likely that you will use you Raspberry Pi in a network.
+To do this it will communicate over a number of network "interfaces".
+We will now look at a number of commands that help us see what is going on and could help to diagnose network problems.

 ### ifconfig

 Lists the networking interfaces.
 You may have a "wlan0" (Wireless Network) and / or a eth0 (Wired Network) interfaces.
-You wil also see a "lo" (loopback) interface.
+You will also see a "lo" (loopback) interface.
 One of the most useful aspects to check is that the interface has an IP address associated with it, which will generally be displayed on the 2nd line of output for each interface after the words "inet addr:".

 ### ping

 Attempts to communicate with a remote host using the network.
-This can be a simple way of checking that you internet connection is working.
+This can be a simple way of checking that you Internet connection is working.
 Note, however, that some computers may choose not to respond to a "ping".

 ### traceroute